CERT Basic Training is currently a fully in-person training.

 If you are a CERT instructor/trainer, here is some helpful information:

-In the Spring of 2022 it is our goal to have two tracks for CERT Basic — a hybrid version combining a 12- to 15-hour online training (Phase 1) with an evening classroom session (Phase 2) and a hands-on skills-check session (Phase 3) similar to the old Saturday session but with the addition of medical skills.
-All instructors and students must be able to show proof of full vaccination status for the safety of all.
-We are also planning to have a full in-person class twice this year.
-This will be similar to the old class model but with the new FEMA 2019 curriculum.
+In 2022 it is our goal to have two tracks for CERT Basic — We are planning once again to have full in-person classes.
+These will be similar to the old class model but with the new FEMA 2019 curriculum.
+We are also planning to have a hybrid version combining a 12- to 15-hour online training (Phase 1) with an evening classroom session (Phase 2) and a hands-on skills-check session (Phase 3) similar to the old Saturday session but with the addition of medical skills.
+All instructors and students must be able to show proof of vaccination status for the safety of all.

 Hybrid CERT Basic Instruction